RajithaRanasinghe/Visual-Studio-IDE-Setup-Guide--CMake--wxWidgets--OpenGL--and-vcpkg/README.md

 ## Configure CMake files.

-1. Configure the `CMakePresets.json` file for letting vcpkg to provide packages to CMake when configuring and building the project:
+1. Edit `CMakePresets.json` to let vcpkg provide packages to CMake:

-    - Edit `CMakePresets.json` as follows,
-    in the json, under the "cacheVariables", add following line, If you are using the vcpkg that comes with Visual Studio.
+    - If using the built-in vcpkg, add this line under `"cacheVariables"`:
     ```bash
     "CMAKE_TOOLCHAIN_FILE": "$env{VCPKG_ROOT}/scripts/buildsystems/vcpkg.cmake"
     ```

-    or usimng custom vcpkg Replace `<VCPKG_Path>` with the path to your vcpkg directory
+    - If using a custom vcpkg, replace <VCPKG_Path> with your vcpkg directory path:
     ```bash
     "CMAKE_TOOLCHAIN_FILE": "<VCPKG_Path>/scripts/buildsystems/vcpkg.cmake"
     ```

-    **Note:** A Visual Studio notice will appear to regenerate CMake cache.
-You need to click this.
+    **Note:** A notice will appear to regenerate the CMake cache.
+Click to confirm.

-    - The edited `CMakePresets.json` file should look lke this:
+    - Your `CMakePresets.json` should look like this:
     ```bash
     {
     "version": 3,